flydiscohuebr/nvidia-304/Archlinux/README.md

+# It is currently not working.

-﻿Here it's very simple, just run ``makepkg -si`` in "ALMOST" all folders
+Here it's very simple, just run ``makepkg -si`` in "ALMOST" all folders
 NOTE: There are two folders, one is nvidia-304xx and the other is nvidia-304xx-lts
 nvidia-304xx-lts and only if you are using kernel-lts